 Playtime tips and ideas

-It can be challenging to find time in busy lives for playtime and some parents feel daunted by this.
+It can be challenging to find time for playtime and some parents feel daunted by this.
 Even making time to sit down with your child for a few minutes a day, away from distractions, is a good start.
 Just try to turn every activity, from bathtime to shopping, into a chance to learn through play.

 - Keep games and activities short enough to hold your child’s attention – concentrating can be tiring.